-- 1. See Table 1 for description of bus operations. - 2.
-All values are in hexadecimal. - Except for the read cycle and the fourth cycle of the autoselect command sequence, all bus cycles are write cycles. - Data bits DQ15-DQ8 are don't care in command sequences, except for RD and PD. - 5.
+- 1. See Tables1 through 3 for description of bus operations. - 2.
+All values are in hexadecimal. - 3.
+Except for the read cycle and the fourth cycle of the autoselect command sequence, all bus cycles are write cycles. - Data bits DQ15-DQ8 are don't care in command sequences, except for RD and PD. - 5.
 Unless otherwise noted, address bits A19-A11 are don't cares. - 6.
-No unlock or command cycles required when bank is in read - 7.
-The Reset command is required to return to reading array data (or to the erase-suspend-read mode if previously in Erase Suspend) when a bank is in the autoselect mode, or if DQ5 goes high (while the bank is providing status information). - 8.
-The fourth cycle of the autoselect command sequence is a read cycle.
-The system must provide the bank address to obtain the manufacturer ID, device ID, or SecSi Sector factory protect information.
-Data bits DQ15-DQ8 are don't care.
-See the Autoselect Command Sequence section for more information.
+No unlock or command cycles required when bank is in read mode. - 7.
+The Reset command is required to return to reading array data (or to the erase-suspend-read mode if previously in Erase Suspend) when a bank is in the autoselect mode, or if DQ5 goes high (while the bank is providing status information).